narrowlink/homepage/docs/client.md

 ## Configuration

-The client needs to be configured with the address of the gateway and an authentication token.
+The client needs to be configured with the address of the gateway and a token.
 The token can be generated using the [Token Generator](/docs/token-generator) component.

 The configuration comprises the following parameters as a YAML file: